KingpinKingsley/kingpinkingsley.github.io/_posts/rotfm41-60/2023-12-30-RotFM_Summary41.md

 ## Details

-**Date:** December 30, 2023
+**Date:** December 30, 2023 <br>
-**Session #:** 41
+**Session #:** 41 <br>
-**In-Game Day(s):** 26
+**In-Game Day(s):** 26 <br>
-**Player(s):** Niles, Jaeger, Backbreaker, Candor, Joyelle **NPC(s):** Nass, Child Heir, Messenger Wolf **Location(s):** Isle of Solstice
+**Player(s):** Niles, Jaeger, Backbreaker, Candor, Joyelle <br>
+**NPC(s):** Nass, Child Heir, Messenger Wolf <br>
+**Location(s):** Isle of Solstice

 ## Synopsis
-The party undertakes the Trial of Preservation.

-Auril’s magic transports the party to an artic land where a battle was recently fought.
-There doesn’t appear to be any survivors until Niles and Backbreaker wander to a tent where they find a crying child who has survived the massacre.
-As soon as they take him back to the group, in the distance a man begins to make the sounds of a wolf—trying to lure out the child.
-Niles and Backbreaker hide the child in a nearby tent before the man comes into vision, attacking the party after Nass reads his mind to learn that he wants to kill the child.

-The test forces the group to fight the assailant to the death.

-After the battle is over, a giant wolf walks to the outskirts and asks the party to let it take the boy to safety.
-Once the party lets the wolf take the boy, the test ends and the party is transported back to the main chamber in the basement of Auril’s fortress.
+The Trial of Preservation unfolded with chilling intensity as Auril's magic whisked the party away to a desolate, snow-covered battlefield.
+Amidst the aftermath of a recent massacre, Niles and Backbreaker stumbled upon a lone child, sobbing amidst the devastation.
+Backbreaker's attempts to console the boy failed, prompting him to gently scoop up the child and carry him back to safety with the rest of the group.

+Their moment of relief shattered when distant wolf-like howls pierced the air, signaling an approaching threat.
+Acting swiftly, Niles and Backbreaker hid the child in a nearby tent just as a menacing figure emerged, intent on harming the vulnerable survivor.
+Nass, delving into the assailant's mind, revealed his murderous intentions towards the child, igniting a brutal battle for survival.

+The party rallied against the attacker, Niles bravely positioning himself as a shield at the tent's entrance to protect the child.
+Blow after blow rained down upon him until he fell unconscious, his sacrifice pivotal in preventing harm to the boy.
+Joyelle's healing hands revived Niles after the skirmish.

+As tension ebbed, a majestic wolf approached, speaking in a voice that resonated within their minds.
+The creature, offering safety for the child, signaled the trial's end.
+With heavy hearts and wary relief, the party agreed to entrust the child's future to the wolf, its solemn departure marking the conclusion of their harrowing test.

-After a short rest, the group then decides to do the Trial of Isolation next.
+After regrouping and catching their breath, the party resolved to face the Trial of Isolation next, steeling themselves for the challenges ahead within Auril's unforgiving fortress.

 ## Notes
 Largely a combat session.